rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Let the stars of its dawn be dark; let it hope for light, but have none, nor see the eyelids of the morning, ^0309

-because it did not shut the doors of my mother’s womb, nor hide trouble from my eyes. ^0310
+because it did not shut the doors of my mother's womb, nor hide trouble from my eyes. ^0310

 Why did I not die at birth, come out from the womb and expire? ^0311